hyperledger-archives/sawtooth-core/docs/source/architecture/transactions_and_batches.rst

 transaction will deserialize the payload; to all other components of the system, payload is just a sequence of bytes.
 The transaction family processing the transaction will deserialize the bytes using payload_encoding as a hint to determine the appropriate technique.
+The payload_encoding string is defined by the transaction family itself.

-The payload_sha512 field contains a sha 512 hash of the payload bytes.
+The payload_sha512 field contains a SHA-512 hash of the payload bytes.
 As part of the header, payload_sha512 is signed and later verified, while the payload field is not.
-To verify the payload field matches the header, a sha512 of the payload field can be compared to payload_sha512.
+To verify the payload field matches the header, a SHA-512 of the payload field can be compared to payload_sha512.

 Nonce